 The enhanced motion detection is the main reason to buy the Pro model over the Floodlight Cam Wired Plus, which is $50 cheaper.
 The other key differences are no HDR imaging on the Plus or the option of 5GHz Wi-Fi.
 Neither of these makes much difference on a floodlight camera — due to its likely location being up high and far away from your Wi-Fi router — but better motion detection is worth a lot on a security camera.

 Ring’s digital zoom is also excellent, and the bumped-up siren is the loudest I tested (at 110dB, 105 on the Plus).
 You can’t trigger the siren on motion, but there is the unique-to-Ring option to add a verbal warning telling prowlers they’re on camera — less offensive to the neighbors than a motion-triggered siren.
-I also like that a $20 wall plug can power this camera if you don’t have a junction box available (you can also just buy the plug-in version for $20 more), but I recommend hardwiring if you can.
+I also like that there’s a version that runs off a standard wall outlet if you don’t have a junction box available, but I recommend hardwiring if you can.

-For recorded video, you’ll need to pay for a Ring Protect Plus plan, starting at $4 a month.
+You’ll need to pay for a Ring Protect Plus plan for recorded video, starting at $4 a month.
 This also adds person detection (no other smart alerts) — without it, it’s livestream only.
 However, the Pro does work with the local storage option of a Ring Alarm Pro, if you have that security system.

 Alexa integration is useful; you can view a live feed in the Alexa app and on Alexa-enabled smart displays and have Echo smart speakers announce when people and / or motion is detected.
 But you can’t control the Ring’s floodlights through Alexa, either with voice or in Routines; you have to use the Ring app for all light control.